Maria McKee: Film work

 In 2013, McKee and her husband, Jim Akin, self-released their first independent feature film, After the Triumph of Your Birth, through their production company, Shootist Films.
 The film was written, directed, shot, recorded, and edited by Akin and features McKee (who co-produced) in her acting debut as an ensemble cast member.
 They scored the film together and the soundtrack was released in 2012.

 Shootist Films' second feature film The Ocean of Helena Lee (featuring her in a supporting role) was released May 2015 with accompanying soundtrack.
 The film played a week run at The American Cinematheque at The Egyptian Theater.
 Akin, McKee and drummer Tom Dunne (also an actor and lead player in the film) performed a set of music after each screening.
 The film screened in competition at The Indie Memphis Film Festival and The Pesaro International Film Festival as well as out of competition in The Fastnet Film Festival in Schull, Ireland.
-It received a four out of four star review on RogerEbert.com.
-Shootist Films' latest release Beauty Majesty and Terror will be released in 2019.
-It features her in the leading role.